Deploy a Matrix Server

 5. Restart Synapse.

 The full process is documented in the Synapse database migration guide.
 The migration script handles schema conversion automatically.
-Plan for downtime during the migration – the script needs exclusive access to both databases.
+Plan for downtime during the migration.
+The script needs exclusive access to both databases.

 Do not start with PostgreSQL unless you have a specific reason.
 SQLite is simpler to back up (it is a single file), simpler to restore, and performs well within the expected scale of a chapter server.